phpwomen/pages/_pages/donations.md

 This is where most of our funds go.
 You can also donate flights, hotel and conference tickets directly to members of PHPWomen with us as mediator.
 <h2>Conference Speakers</h2>
 Conferences often offer a speaker package.
-Sometimes the speaker package is not large enough for speakers on more remote places.
-We would love to support them too, by covering extra travel costs, and if needed, part of their hotel.
+In an effort to keep ticket prices low: The speaker package is often not large enough for speakers on more remote places.
+In general we encourage local speakers but of course we would love to support speakers living in more remote places too.
+We do this by covering extra travel costs, and if needed, part of their hotel.
 <h2>Promotion material</h2>
 In order to spread the word we need promotion material, such as stickers, booth material and business cards.
 <h2>Other Donations</h2>